98yejin/CentralPark/README.md

 ## Details

-- Users must log into CentralPark with their Jenkins account.
+- Users must login to CentralPark with their Jenkins account.
 - Users can see the progress of any job (pipeline).
 Users can also choose what they want to see.
 - Users can view the console output in CentralPark.
 No need to go to Jenkins.